NextCapital/nextcapital-client-demo/README.md

 Please read the [Quick Start Guide](https://github.com/NextCapital/nextcapital-client-demo/wiki/Quick-Start-Guide) for the NextCapital Client before getting started.

 Simply run `npm install` to install all packages.
-Once everything is installed, you can run `npm run start` to start the dev server.
+Once everything is installed, you can run `npm run start` to start the dev server (see below for required arguments).

 Once the server is running, open `http://localhost:8080` in a browser to view the application.